rishicds/converse/CRON-SETUP.md

 pnpm report:cron
 ```

-The scheduler will run continuously and send reports at the scheduled time.
+The scheduler will run continuously and send:
+- **Daily reports** at 9:00 AM every day (or your configured time)
+- **Monthly reports** at 9:00 AM on the 1st of every month

 ## 📅 Cron Schedule Examples